 ![]() |

-times.
-It lies at the confluence of two rivers The Taw and The Torridge.
+since Victorian times.
+It lies at the confluence of two rivers The Taw

-With its superb beach and colourful Regency style terraced houses it is
+and The Torridge.
+With its superb beach and colourful Regency style terraced

-easy to see why it is still popular today.
-If you are travelling by car
+houses it is easy to see why it is still popular today.
+If you are travelling

-it is half way between Bideford and Barnstaple on the B3233.
-If you are
+by car it is half way between Bideford and Barnstaple on the B3233.
+If

-walking or cycling on the Tarka Trail we recommend you step over the tracks
+you are walking or cycling on the Tarka Trail we recommend you step over

-and rest a while.
-There are places to stay, inns, cafes and restaurants
+the tracks and rest a while.
+There are places to stay, inns, cafes and

-a-plenty, a supermarket, a post office, giftshops and galleries.
-The Waterside
+restaurants a-plenty, a supermarket, a post office, giftshops and galleries.

-Gallery has regular exhibitions and also has local artists work on display.
+ago, held regular exhibitions and also had local artists work on display.

 From the Instow Signal Box, which is one of the smallest listed buildings,